Annette (soundtracks): Track listing

 All tracks are written by Sparks and Leos Carax.

 Charts

-Annette (Unlimited Edition – Original Motion Picture Soundtrack)
+Annette (Unlimited Edition)

 Annette (Unlimited Edition – Original Motion Picture Soundtrack) is the extended edition of the soundtrack album released digitally on 5 November 2021.
 The album consisted of nearly 57 tracks of the original music featured in full in the film, and six demo tracks being produced for the album.
 It was released in double-disc formats on 25 November.